 “Thoroughly unprepared, we take the step into the afternoon of life.
 Worse still, we take this step with the false presupposition that our truths and our ideals will serve us as hitherto.
 But we cannot live the afternoon of life according to the program of life’s morning, for what was great in the morning will be little at evening and what in the morning was true, at evening will have become a lie.” ~ Carl G. Jung

-A few years ago I heard Wayne Dyer talking about the 4 stages of of like according to Carl G. Jung.
-And according to the Swiss psychologist, Carl Gustav Jung, there are 4 archetypes, 4 stages that we go through during our lifetime, and these stages are:
+A few years ago I heard Wayne Dyer talk about the 4 stages of life we all go through, stages that were mentioned by the Swiss psychologist, Carl Gustav Jung.
+And according to Jung, there are 4 archetypes, 4 stages that we go through during our lifetime, and these stages are:

 1. The Athlete Stage.